efren-palacios/duellinks/_posts/content/events/2018/03/2018-03-09-dd-tower-wind-and-earth-dimension.md

 ![icon](/img/content/events/2018/03/dd-tower-wind-and-earth-dimension/icon.png)

 If you're aiming for the 100% completion Karate Man icon above and are stuck on a mission, try out some of these tips:
-- {Ancient Gear Explosive} combined with {Ancient Gear Golem} and Dr. Crowler's {Middle Age Mechs} skill can be used to inflict 1500 points of burn damage.
+- {Ancient Gear Explosive} combined with {Ancient Gear Golem} and Dr. Crowler's {Middle Age Mechs} skill can be used to inflict 1500 points of effect damage.
 - {Kickfire} along with Fire attribute monsters can also inflict up to 2000 points of burn damage.
 - Using {LP Boost α}, available on many characters, can heal your Life Points from Duel to Duel.
 - Chazz's {Ojama Overflow} skill, which triggers at 500 LP or below, can be used to stall many of the decks you will face, making specific objectives much easier to complete.